 Langosteria offers perhaps the city’s best fish and crustaceans in an upscale dining environment.
 But don’t expect stuffy formality here—the charming sea-inspired decorations give Langosteria a warmth not often found in high-end seafood restaurants.
 Try the Catalan-style main courses, out of which the Catalan-style king crab gets top marks.
 If you prefer your seafood raw, take your pick from their impressive oyster collection or order one of their raw-fish platters featuring delicacies like red shrimp fished from the deep Mediterranean waters off Sicily.

 In Milan’s street food desert, Ravioleria Sarpi is an oasis.
 Owner Hujian Zouh, who partnered with local butcher Walter Sirtori to source high quality meat, oversees the minimal kitchen, which consists of three experienced home cooks.
-Their pork, beef and vegetable dumplings are delectable, but the oversized baozi (steamed bun) is the standout dish.
-The dough is pillowy and slightly sweet, which contrasts nicely with the fatty, juicy beef filling.
+Their pork, beef and vegetable dumplings are delectable, but the large crepe is the standout dish.
+Made with organic white and wholewheat flour, the savory pancake is stuffed with either a mix of Piedmontese beef and pork, or a slew of vegetables, and rounded off with a slightly spicy sauce—you’ll see people munching on them as they walk up and down the pedestrian street.

 Gino Sorbillo is a stone’s throw from the Duomo and one of the few places in the area where you’re guaranteed to get quality food at a good price.
 There are around a dozen pizzas on the menu, and all of them are crafted with carefully chosen ingredients.
 If you’re a pesto lover, be sure to order the Pesto di Basilico, a pie slathered in the bright green sauce.
 But be prepared to wait; the line for a table often stretches out the door, particularly during the lunch hour rush.